biblibre/omeka-plugin-CsvImportPlus/README.md

 - import extra data of records that are not managed via standard elements but via specific tables.

+It can be installed simultaneously with the upstream [CSV Import].

-The similar tool [Xml Import] can be useful too, depending on your types of data.
+The similar tool [XML Import] can be useful too, depending on your types of data.

 Installation
 ------------

-Uncompress files and rename plugin folder "CsvImport".
+Uncompress files and rename plugin folder "CsvImportPlus".

 Then install it like any other Omeka plugin and follow the config instructions.